gcanti/fp-ts/docs/Array.md

 _Description_

-Extracts from a list of `Either` all the `Left` elements.
+Extracts from an array of `Either` all the `Left` elements.
 All the `Left` elements are extracted in order

 ### mapOption